sevonj/sevonj/README.md

 [➜ Go to repository](https://github.com/sevonj/visualtimer)

 I made an Android app with flutter.
-I was going to publish it on Play Store, but gave up because navigating Google's hoops for developer accounts and publishing felt more time consuming than developing the app itself.
+I was going to publish it on Play Store, but gave up when I realized I had spent more time navigating Google's hoops for developer accounts than developing the app itself.

 <img src="https://github.com/user-attachments/assets/87a4f14b-5b91-43d7-bef0-72c2edbe2c39" height="256" />